1. Per Iniziare

 The command for this is simple:

 If you want to push your master branch to your

 origin server (again, cloning generally sets up both of those names for you automatically), then you can run this to push any commits you’ve done back up to the server:

 $ git push origin master

 This command works only if you cloned from a server to which you have write access and if nobody has pushed in the meantime.
 If you and someone else clone at the same time and they push upstream and then you push upstream, your push will rightly be rejected.
-You’ll have to fetch their work first and incorporate it into yours before you’ll be allowed to push.
-See Git Branching for more detailed information on how to push to remote servers.
+You’ll have to pull down their work first and incorporate it into yours before you’ll be allowed to push.
+See [ch03-git-branching] for more detailed information on how to push to remote servers.